Code of Practice

 Professional Indemnity Insurance

-The Master has made an order directing that the minimum level of professional indemnity insurance cover for notaries is £1,000,000.
+The Master of the Faculties has made an order directing that the minimum level of professional indemnity insurance cover for notaries is £1,000,000.
 Subject to that minimum level of cover, notaries should ensure that professional indemnity insurance cover is at an appropriate level for their practices.
 Notary-conveyancers and notary-probate practitioners in particular should take out cover for considerably more than the minimum prescribed level.

-Notaries are required to provide “appropriate notarial services to any person lawfully and reasonably requiring the same” [Practice Rule 3.1].
+Notaries are required to provide “appropriate notarial services to any person lawfully and reasonably requiring the same”.
 You should therefore ensure that your insurance cover is sufficient to meet that requirement and contains no restrictions that would affect your ability to provide appropriate notarial services.
 In particular, enquiries should be made of any insurance company offering professional indemnity insurance to notaries to verify that the cover extends to transactions in Canada and the United States of America as some insurers are unwilling to offer cover for these countries or may charge an additional premium.

 Solicitor-notaries and Professional Indemnity Insurance